dask/dask/docs/source/deploying-docker.rst

 .. code-block:: bash

-   docker run -it -e EXTRA_CONDA_PACKAGES="joblib" daskdev/dask dask-worker localhost:8786
+   docker run --network dask -e EXTRA_CONDA_PACKAGES="joblib" daskdev/dask dask-worker scheduler:8786

 Note that using these can significantly delay the container from starting, especially when using ``apt``, or ``conda`` (``pip`` is relatively fast).